Miqueas/Static/README.md

 Static provides a simple and easy to use API, exposing only 3 methods:

-  - `new(Dec, Key, ...)`: Creates a new typed value and store it into an internal registry.
+  - `new(Dec, Key, Val, ...)`: Creates a new typed value and store it into an internal registry.
 Arguments:
     - (`string` or `table`) `Dec` The TDM for the given value (see the specification below)
     - (`string`) `Key` An identifier to use for store the given value
+    - `Val` The value to store
-    - `...` Variadic arguments, this is explained in the examples
+    - `...` Variadic arguments, used only in functions returns (if needed)

-  - `set(Key, ...)`: Set a new value for the given identifier
+  - `set(Key, Val, ...)`: Set a new value for the given identifier
     - (`string`) `Key` The identifier that you used when created the typed value
+    - `Val` The new value to store
-    - `...` Variadic arguments, this is explained in the examples
+    - `...` Variadic arguments, used only in functions returns (if needed)

   - `get(Key)`: Get the value for the given identifier
     - (`string`) `Key` The identifier that you used when created the typed value

-## Specification
+### Specification

 > This specification tries to give you the knowledge needed to start using Static.